Maccee/EntityFrameworkSQLServerTest/README.md

 # EntityFrameworkSQLServerTest

-This is a tutorial where we used entity framework and its tools to create dbcontext and model for azure sql database.
+This tutorial project involves creating a DbContext and model using Entity Framework and its tools.
+The source of the data is an SQL database, which is set up and managed within a Docker container.